maruberry/LAJSA_kordamine/Setup/Password.md

 You can put your token here for easy copying.
-This won't be put on Git I am pretty sure I think hmmm now maybe?
+This won't be put on Git I am pretty sure I think hmmm now maybe? plz plz